DevTeamSpace/react-examples/README.md

 # sagas.js

 Sagas, a new approach to work with react+redux is used inside the application.
 Sagas is used to form and send requests to the server.
-In a standard Redux workfow, that was done with Actions.
+In a standard Redux workflow, that was done with Actions.
 However, using sagas gives the developer several advantages.

 - Actions do not contain the unnecessary logic, they only reflect the action type and parameters.
-- sagas contains the functions with a separate watcher in each of them, processing the pre-set event
+- sagas contains the functions with a separate watcher in each of them, processing the pre-set action

 The requests for working with a chats page are formed and sent in the saga.
-After that, a new event containing the data received from the server is dispatched.
+After that, a new action containing the data received from the server is dispatched.
 To encode/decode the sent and received data the normalizer module is used, creating one object ordered by a unique id from a set of objects.